 It’s very rare that you’ll have to pay to get into one of Distrikt’s underground events.
-They’re committed to bringing some of the finest electronic music talent to Leeds and do so on a regular basis.
+They’re committed to bringing some of the finest electronic music talents to Leeds and do so on a regular basis.
 Whether it’s DJs or live bands, they’ve welcomed renowned names like Joey Negro, Nightmares on Wax and Marshall Jefferson to their intimate city centre hideaway.

 Distrikt, 7 Duncan Street, Leeds, West Yorkshire, LS1 6DQ.

 Seven Arts is one of the best places to watch free gigs in Leeds.
-They have two weekly jazz nights, one on Thursday night and another on Sunday afternoons, both promise a who’s who of the British jazz music scene.
+They have two weekly jazz shows, one on Thursday night and another on Sunday afternoons, both promise a who’s who of the British jazz music scene.
 But it’s not just jazz, they also put on gigs from local bands, acoustic singer-songwriters and classical musicians.

 Seven Arts, 31a Harrogate Road, Leeds, West Yorkshire, LS7 3PD.